DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 (He does not, however, deny his attack on the village of Barovia, noting only that the people of the village defied him in an act of utmost treason.
 "I am sure that you can agree that my response was a measured one," he says.
 "After all, no lord could tolerate a settlement that fostered such sedition.
 The good people of Barovia needed to be taught a lesson.
 Their discipline was a kindness that few others would entertain.")

 As the conversation progresses, Strahd notes that he's heard "such wonderful things" of the players' exploits at "a certain old house at the edge of my domain."
-Strahd then makes brief reference to the players' actions in Death House, sardonically lauding:
+Strahd then makes brief reference to the players' actions in Death House, sardonically lauding their "fierce and fiery valor."

-* their "heroic and compassionate spirits" if they put Walter's spirit to rest;
-* their "fierce and fiery valor" if they defeated the flesh mound; and/or
-* their "cunning and ruthless will" if they made a sacrifice on the cult's altar.

-(If the players ask about the nature of Death House, or its purpose in bringing them to Barovia, Strahd smiles coldly and says only, "The souls of the damned are tragically twisted things.
-Do not linger upon their madness.")
+If the players ask about the nature of Death House, or its purpose in bringing them to Barovia, Strahd smiles coldly and says only, "The souls of the damned are tragically twisted things.
+Do not linger upon their madness."

 If the players ask about Strahd's driver, Strahd introduces him as Escher, "my coachman and cupbearer."
 Escher does not respond to the players’ questions or statements and simply stands demurely at Strahd’s side.
 ## C2c.
 Strahd's Questions